End of life hospice care for cats

 - Drop in body temperature

-For more detailed information, please read our article on dying cats.
+For more detailed information, please read our article on signs a cat is dying and how to care for them.

 Care for the caregiver